 A Youngstown State sophomore, Breylon Stubbs, 22, told a judge last month that he and a friend, Resean Yancey, 20, were beaten during off-campus rituals for the Kappa Alpha Psi fraternity in January and February.
 Pledges were beaten with fists, a paddle and a wire clothes hanger, Stubbs said.

 The nine men were indicted Thursday by a Mahoning County grand jury on two counts each of felonious assault.
 The defendants were released on bond, The Vindicator newspaper of Youngstown reported.

 No attorneys were listed Friday for the defendants: Michael Charles, 28, Jason Anderson, 27, Jairus Ford, 32, Jerome Justice, 28, Lavell Sharp, 25, Trey McCune, 21, Wade Hampton, 24, Edward Robertson, 28, and Raheem Satterthwaite, 22.

 The university suspended the fraternity for 15 years for the hazing.
 The school's Student Judicial Board, which includes professors, administrators and students, also imposed a 10-year probation period after the suspension.

-The discipline "sends a clear message across campus and the community that YSU will not tolerate such behavior and will work to ensure that any student organization or individual that participates in such behavior is removed from the university," Jack Fahey, vice president for student affairs, said in a prepared statement.
+The discipline "sends a clear message across campus and the community that YSU will not tolerate such behavior and will work to ensure that any student organization or individual that participates in such behavior is removed from the university," said Jack Fahey, vice president for student affairs.

 A fraternity representative attended the board hearing and entered a "not responsible" response to the hazing allegations, the university said.